deploy-f/botf/README.md

 ## Hosting

-After you develop your bot, you can deploy it to out hosting: [deploy-f.com](https://deploy-f.com)
+After you develop your bot, you can deploy it to our hosting: [deploy-f.com](https://deploy-f.com)